Pros and Cons of Selling A Home To A Real Estate Investor

 Selling “As Is”

 Investors buy homes “as is” in order to flip them.
 As a seller, that allows you to avoid any costly repairs that would normally be considered your responsibility.
-If you know you cannot afford to repair or stage your house yourself, then you might consider selling to an investor.
+If you know you cannot afford to repair or stage your house yourself, then you might consider selling to a real estate investor.

 There are investors who can close in as little as 7 days.
 This is possible because the sale of the property does not rely on approved financing, appraised values or home inspections.
 Being able to skip all these steps speeds up the process.
 At Big State Home Buyers, we regularly close in less than a month, and some other investors offer the same fast service.